hhvm/user-documentation/admin-deploy.md

    $ hhvm composer.phar install
    ```

-9. To save you time, you may want to run the PHPUnit test suite before starting the deploy, just in case there is a problem that needs fixing.
+2. To save you time, you may want to run the PHPUnit test suite before starting the deploy, just in case there is a problem that needs fixing.

    ```
+   $ hhvm bin/build.php
    $ hhvm vendor/bin/phpunit tests/
    ```

-10. After making one or more updates, you will want to push to AWS.
+3. After making one or more updates, you will want to push to AWS.
 From your checkout, push to staging with:

    ```
    $ bin/deploy-to-staging.sh
    ```

-11. Once the deploy script is finished and you have successfully deployed, do a fetch and merge via `git pull` and then push the AWS commit to the `user-documentation` repo. **Do not** `rebase`, so that the history before that commit keeps on matching what was actually pushed.
+4. Once the deploy script is finished and you have successfully deployed, do a fetch and merge via `git pull` and then push the AWS commit to the `user-documentation` repo. **Do not** `rebase`, so that the history before that commit keeps on matching what was actually pushed.

    ```
    $ git pull
    $ git push
    ```

-12. Create a changelog, ideally piping it to a markdown file via [gist](https://github.com/defunkt/gist)
+5. Create a changelog, ideally piping it to a markdown file via [gist](https://github.com/defunkt/gist)

    ```
    $ bin/changelog.sh | gist --type md
    ```

-13. Test the staging site at http://staging.docs.hhvm.com
+6. Test the staging site at http://staging.docs.hhvm.com

-14. Swap staging and production
+7. Swap staging and production

   ```
   $ eb swap